-It is sometimes a good idea to give the brief just after the following activity that will assist learners to generate ideas.
+It is sometimes a good idea to give the brief just after an activity like the one shown below.
+This will assist learners to generate ideas.

-Topic 1 would then consist of a series of 'building blocks' given at consecutive times to ensure experimentation and the development of the process.
+Topic 1 could consist of a series of 'building blocks' given at consecutive times to ensure experimentation and the development of the process.
 With careful planning the teacher will know where these 'building blocks' will lead the learners.
-Learners might not know where it is leading, creating constant aspects of surprise.
+Learners might not know where it is leading to, creating constant aspects of surprise.
 It also combats the tendency that learners get stuck on a first idea, without really experimenting and researching other possibilities.
-Furthermore the process or workbook will be almost completed before the making of the final product.
+Furthermore, the process or workbook will be almost completed before the making of the final product.